Tigers' Skubal leaves game against Marlins after experiencing left side tightness

-MIAMI (AP) — Detroit Tigers star left-hander Tarik Skubal left the club’s game against the Miami Marlins in the fourth inning Friday night after experiencing tightness in his left side.
+MIAMI (AP) — Detroit Tigers star left-hander Tarik Skubal will undergo tests after he left the club’s 8-2 loss to the Miami Marlins in the fourth inning Friday night after experiencing tightness in his left side.

 After a recent stretch of dominant outings, Skubal struggled Friday, giving up four runs and four hits.
 Rookie Agustín Ramirez and Hernández hit solo homers off Skubal.